Dr. Heather Morrison to give COVID-19 updates at 1:30 p.m. briefing | CBC News

 Stream the briefing live here or on CBC P.E.I.'s Facebook page

-P.E.I.'s chief public health officer Dr. Heather Morrison is expected to be joined by Health PEI's chief of nursing Marion Dowling to deliver COVID-19 updates at a 1:30 p.m. news briefing Wednesday.
+P.E.I.'s chief public health officer Dr. Heather Morrison is expected to give COVID-19 updates at a 1:30 p.m. news briefing Friday.

 People can stream the briefing live here or on CBC P.E.I.'s Facebook page.